 Customer Service: Nuuly.
 I ran into issues canceling my subscription with both services, and Nuuly’s team was a lot more helpful.
 ELOQUII didn’t do anything wrong, per se, but Nuuly’s associates went above and beyond.

 I had a decent experience with both services and got to try a ton of dresses I’d never buy myself.
 If you’re someone who goes to a lot of events or takes a lot of pictures like I do, clothing rental is worth a try.
-It’s also more sustainable for the environment if that’s something that’s important to you.
 Have you tried either of these services?
 Let me know in the comments!
 Also, I do receive a small commission if you decide to try either service using my links.